-- ✦ Is Dazed. - When affected creature starts its turn, roll 1d20 to determine the effects for that turn.
+- ◆ Has every limitation of a Dazed creature (see Dazed). - ♦ When affected creature starts its turn, roll 1d20 to determine the effects for that turn.

-Roll Effect

-- 1-5 Affected creature is Dominated this turn. - 6-10 Affected creature cannot take actions this turn.
+Roll Effect 1-5 Affected creature is Dominated this turn.
+6-10 Affected creature cannot take any actions this turn.
+11-20 You control affected creature normally (though it remains Confused).